RyanMathewPersaud/Project-Euler/README.md

 # Project-Euler
-This respo contains partial and complete solutions to Project Euler problems.
+This repository contains partial and complete solutions to Project Euler problems.

 #Current Developers
 <a href="https://github.com/arjundhiman786">Arjun Dhiman</a>